Trustworthy Transfer Learning: A Survey: Knowledge Transferability

 where $\mathcal{B}$ is the set of measurable subsets under $\mathrm{P}_S$ and $\mathrm{P}_T$.
-It is shown~\shortcite{sriperumbudur2010hilbert} that the total variation distance can be considered as a special case of the integral probability metric.
+It is shown~\cite{sriperumbudur2010hilbert} that the total variation distance can be considered as a special case of the integral probability metric.

-\item {\em $\mathcal{H}\Delta\mathcal{H}$-divergence~\shortcite{blitzer2007learning,ben2006analysis}:} It is illustrated~\shortcite{ben2006analysis,A_distance} that the empirical estimate of the total variation distance in Eq. (\ref{eq:tv}) has two limitations.
+\item {\em $\mathcal{H}\Delta\mathcal{H}$-divergence:} It is illustrated~\cite{ben2006analysis,A_distance} that the empirical estimate of the total variation distance in Eq. (\ref{eq:tv}) has two limitations.
 First, it cannot be accurately estimated from finite samples of arbitrary distributions in practice.
 Second, it results in loose generalization bounds due to involving a supremum over all measurable subsets.
-To address these limitations, \shortciteA{ben2006analysis} and \shortciteA{blitzer2007learning} introduce the following $\mathcal{H}\Delta\mathcal{H}$-divergence:
+To address these limitations, \citet{ben2006analysis,blitzer2007learning} introduce the following $\mathcal{H}\Delta\mathcal{H}$-divergence:

 It can be seen that this distribution difference is defined over the hypothesis-dependent subsets $\{ \mathbb{I}[h(x) \neq h'(x)] | h, h' \in \mathcal{H} \}$.